 • automated failover and routine maintenance via operators

-2. Storage Fundamentals You Cannot Skip
+Storage Fundamentals

 For PostgreSQL and Kafka: